Francis Asbury

 Bethany Church on British Road

-Our present land was purchased in 1868 by and a wood sanctuary built soon after.
+Our present land was purchased in 1868, and a wood sanctuary was built soon after, originally facing Neuse Road.
 As the Methodist Episcopal Church South expanded, Lane's was part of the Neuse, then the Craven, then the Dover circuits and supplied by circuit-riding preachers.
-Like the old Cox house, the church was named after the local Lane family.
+Like the old Cox house, the chapel was named after the local Lane family.
+In 1891, several families from Lane's founded Bethany Methodist Church led by Reverend J. G. Johnson.
+Rev. Johnson would also establish Epworth Methodist and Dover Methodist.

 In the 2010s, Bethany Church merged back with Lane's Chapel.

 Lane's remains committed as always to listening to God's Holy word, to loving our neighbor, and to expanding the kingdom in obedience to the Great Commission.
-We do hope you will join us.
+We hope you will join us.